Aidar5/nattoeng/docs/source/book/18_db/example_sqlite.rst

 SQLite use example
 ---------------------------

 In section 15 there was an example of reviewing the output of command *show ip dhcp snooping binding*.
-On the output we received information about parameters of connected devices (interface, IP, MAC, VLAN).
+In the output we received information about parameters of connected devices (interface, IP, MAC, VLAN).

 In this variant you can only see all devices connected to the switch.
 If you want to find out others based on one of the parameters, it’s not  convenient in this way.

-For example, if you want to get information from an IP address about which interface host is connected to, which MAC address it has and which VLAN it is in, then the script is not very simple and more importantly, not convenient.
+For example, if you want to get information based on IP address about to which interface the host is connected, which MAC address it has and in which VLAN it is, then the script is not very simple and more importantly, not convenient.

 Let’s write information obtained from the output *sh ip dhcp snooping binding* to SQLite.
 This will allow do queries based on any parameter and get missing ones.
 For this example, it is sufficient to create a single table where information will be stored.